kwameassa/practice-files/README.md

 ls -la
 ```

-The `pwd` output should end with `practice-files` (or `practice-files-main` if you used the ZIP option).
+The `pwd` output should end with `practice-files` (if you cloned) or `Practice Files` (if you used the ZIP option).
+If you moved/renamed the extracted folder to `~/projects/practice-files` (optional step above) then `pwd` will show `practice-files`.
 If you cloned with Git you can also check the current commit and branch:

 ```bash
 git status --short